na-na-hi/renget/archive/elysianrealm.md

 ##-> Signets<-
 Priority | Signet | Details
 ------ | ------ | ------
-1st | Mobius2 | Both TDMs, vulnerability are the key choices, unlock nexus; can pick phys DMG, vulnerability from enhanced 2nd | Kevin1 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Vill-V1 | 5 3 2 are the key choices, unlock nexus
+1st | Mobius2 | Both TDMs, vulnerability are the key choices; recommended to pick all enhanced 2nd | Kevin1 | Breach, both damage boosts are the key choices, unlock nexus 2nd | Vill-V1 | 5 3 2 are the key choices, unlock nexus
-2nd | Griseo1 | Red Yellow Black are the key choices, unlock nexus
+2nd | Griseo1 | Red(buy in shop) Yellow Black are the key choices, unlock nexus
-Optional | Pardofelis1 | Both damage boosts, HPSP cap up are the key choices, unlock nexus; can also pick Su both combo boosts (60 combos must be complemented by the other signets) as reinforcement
+Optional | Pardofelis1 | Both damage boosts, HPSP cap up are the key choices, unlock nexus

-!!! info Su signets can help with damage reduction; recommended to swap sigil on 5F
+!!! info Don't take the breach buff since there is no melee ATK; recommended to swap sigil on 6F, roll Mobius on 7F

 #->Dreamweaver flag<-
 ->![dwflag1](https://i.imgur.com/hxQFPr3.png)<-